Eating your way through Sant Antoni ∼ Barcelona´s food lovers district

 PULPERIA GUDIÑA ∼ Seafood & traditional tapas since 1993

 A visit to Barcelona isn’t complete without a visit to a proper Pulpería for some traditional octopus tapas, washed down with some cava.
 Pulpería Gudiña is a must visit for some of the most perfectly cooked seafood tapas, including razor clams, Galician octopus, jamón, and cigalas.
 This is an authentic restaurant, and you can choose to sit at the bar if you want to be closer to all the cooking action.
 It’s bright and cheery inside, with friendly staff who will give you genuine recommendations for you to eat like a local.

 The central location makes Pulpería Guldiña a good tapas stop-off on a night out or for a light lunch.
 Prices reflect the quality: it’s not super cheap but it’s definitely fairly priced.
 Very relaxed and casual, with a loud local crowd that spills out onto the street on weekends.
 Well priced drinks too, with good house wine and cava on their menu.
 One of the best restaurants to eat octopus dishes outside of Galicia.

 CAFE COMETA ∼ Cozy, quirky cafe

 In case you are interested to explore the foodie side of Barcelona with a local food expert?
 Barcelona Eat Local acclaimed Food Tours drive through the most interesting aspects of local gastronomy.
-Our signature food tour at Sant Antoni and El Poble-sec district has been rated 5 stars by worldwide foodies, while our brews experience, bodegas exploration and wine strolls are making it pretty damn well.
-With our food and tapas tours, you can experience first-hand the roots of Catalan cuisine by visiting local markets, wine bars, tapas bars, hidden restaurants and more to get to know the city´s most delicious side!
+Our signature food tour of authentic Barcelona has been rated 5 stars by worldwide foodies, and you can experience first-hand the roots of Catalan cuisine by visiting local markets, wine bars, tapas bars, hidden restaurants and more to get to know the city´s most delicious side!